banksJeremy/shore/README.md

 ----

 ### `v0.1`

   - Canonical ordering of objects, even if unrelated to true value ordering.
   - Canonization of `shore.Sum`, `shore.Product`.
   - Merge `shore.Exponent` into `shore.Product`.
-  - All defining attributes go onto `shore.Value().components`, which can typically be canonized without requiring class-specific code.
-    That'd manage _eq nicely as well.
   - Support engineering notation in `shore.parser`.
-  - Maybe put interface in main.html and only have an index.html in gh-pages.

 ### `v0.2`